achafetz/DataPack/DataPack/README.md

 #### Site & Disaggs Alloation tool
 To do
-- [x] get all site Q4v2.1 data
-- [ ] think about how to setup HTC tab
-- [ ] need to ensure that if IM has no FY16 results but FY18 targets, its highlighted or results are distributed in some way
-- [x] incorporate site names (instead of just using UIDs)
 - [ ] QC data - all tabs - (1) distribution % matches Fact View, (2) allocation formulas are correct, (3) indicator totals match across tabs